XiangyuSu611/TMT/src/data_generation/README.md

     └── align_hog_8.npz # pre-computed HOG feature.
 ```
 ### Materials
 We have collected 600 photorealistic materials from differernt sources, some of which are free and some are commercially available.
-Unfortunately, we only have permission to publish free data, please download these materials from [here](), Materials should be placed in `../data/materials/`.
+Unfortunately, we only have permission to publish free data, please download these materials from [here](), and they should be placed in `../data/materials/`.
 In addition, `materials.json`  includes the source and name of the paid material, which can be downloaded by yourself.

 If you want to collect your own material dataset, here are some useful photorealistic material dataset:
 + [Textures.com](https://www.textures.com/library)